Dherbery/Dherbery/README.md

 - Building my skills in Mobile and Desktop UIX design using Figma and protopie

-- Taking a new challenge on learning and acquiring skills on Quality Assurance Engineer
+- Taking a new challenge on learning and acquiring skills as Quality Assurance Engineer

 - Learning along side Product Development and Product Management